 As I write these words Trump has launched missiles at a Syrian airfield, employed the U.S.’s deadliest weapon short of nukes in Afghanistan, bombed Yemen, and sent troops to Somalia.
 His Secretary of Defense, former General James Mattis, affectionately called “mad dog” by his troops, threatens Iran, falsely accusing it of violations of the recently signed agreement on nuclear proliferation.
 Trump is recklessly threatening North Korea, potentially creating an extreme risk of a nuclear event that would certainly also engage China.
 He has called for an increase in military spending that by itself is almost larger than the entire military budget of any other country.
 Despite promises of prosperity for all the taxes to fund all this will fall on the shoulders of the broad American middle class and generations to come, not on the giant corporations that are all but tax exempt- as it appears Trump himself has been for decades.
 Rather than sanely reducing the risk of war as he promised his presidency looks increasingly worrying.
 As his foreign policies take shape they are indistinguishable from those of his Democratic Party opponents and the global dominance doctrines of Bush’s neo-conservatives.
 They are all fated to fail and unless derailed ensure yet more widespread war and suffering.

-By Paul Atwood
+Author: Paul Atwood

 Source: Counter Punch